 (i) specified/defined/created and used within an IEEE 802 standard;

-(ii) specified/defined/created and used within an IEEE 802 standard and used by other standards
+(ii) specified/defined/created and used within an IEEE 802 standard and used by other standards, protocols or specifications;

 (iii) specified/defined/created externally to IEEE 802 standards but whose use is part of the specified operation of an IEEE 802 standard [short form (i) IEEE802 internal, (ii) exported, (iii) imported].

-This recommended practice does not address the issue of PII that transit as simple data through IEEE 802
+This recommended practice does not necessarily address the issue of PII that transit as simple data payload through IEEE 802

 technologies (except for identifying the need to support security with confidentiality so that data is not

-exposedcan).

-6.5 Correlation and Pattern
+exposed, or traffic analysis might not be inferred).

+6.3 Correlation, Patterns and Fingerprinting

 Correlation, in the context of this document, represents the possibility to identify a physical individual through association with one or several observed IEEE 802 elements.
-The association may be direct (one IEEE 802 element associated directly to one physical individual) or indirect (several IEEE 802 elements observed and analyzed together to produce an association to a physical individual).
+The association might be direct (one IEEE 802 element associated directly to one physical individual) or indirect (several IEEE 802 elements observed and analyzed together to produce an association to a physical individual).
 Such correlation does not need to be completely deterministic.
-A reasonably high statistical chance of such analyzed correlation to be associated to a physical individual is enough to consider that PII may be exposed.
+A reasonably high statistical chance of such analyzed correlation to be associated to a physical individual is enough to consider that PII might be exposed.

-cancancancan

-This document does not determine strict correlation statistical threshold, and considers that PII may be exposed as soon as a correlation may enable an association to a physical individual.
-However, this document uses the notion of strong PII, when PII can directly be derived using a correlation between one or several IEEE 802 elements, and weak PII, when no PII can easily be derived from a correlation between one or several IEEE 802 elements.
-In the case of weak PII, correlation may still be possible between one or several IEEE 802 elements and PII, but a high processing cost is needed for this correlation to bear a high probability.

-6.6 Fingerprinting
+In addition to the identification of a physical individual, IEEE 802 protocol elements might be leveraged to infer personal attributes of this individual.
+For instance, IEEE 802.11 SSIDs might reveal employer’s name, home location and other visited locations; likewise, MAC address and vendor name might reveal the model of the device which might be used to infer information on the user’s wealth.

 A strong correlation between one or more IEEE 802 elements and an individual device is called device fingerprinting.
-This correlation may be strong enough for the device to be later recognized by the mere observation of one or a few of the initial correlated elements.
-This identification may be used locally, and may be part of the general requirements of communication.
-For example, the persistence of identification of a device connected to a port may be necessary to ensure the continuity of the communication or services offered to this device on this port.
-This identification may also be used across locations, where fingerprinting established in one location is used to recognize the same device at another location.
+This correlation might be strong enough for the device to be later recognized by the mere observation of one or a few of the initial correlated elements.
+This identification might be used locally, and might be part of the general requirements of communication.
+This identification might also be used across locations, where fingerprinting established in one location is used to recognize the same device at another location.

+This document does not determine strict correlation statistical threshold, and considers that PII might be exposed as soon as a correlation might enable an association to a physical individual.
+The risk of correlation is context dependent.
+For this reason, it is up to each working or task group to assess and document on a case by case basis, to what extent correlation could be considered feasible for any particular adversary.

-6.7 Personal device and shared service device
+6.4 Personal devices and shared service devices

 A personal device is primarily used by a single individual, or a small group of individuals (for example members of a single household).
 As such, any IEEE 802 element that uniquely identifies this device also identifies the associated individual or small group of individuals.
-This personal device may be a terminal equipment (for example a computer), or may provide infrastructure service to one or a small group of terminal equipment devices (for example a networking device connecting a single household to the Internet).
+This personal device might be a terminal equipment (for example a computer), or might provide infrastructure service to one or a small group of terminal equipment devices (for example a networking device connecting a single household to the Internet).

-By contrast, a shared service device is used by a number of individuals large enough that 802 elements may identify the device without clearly identifying any individual using the services provided by that device.
+By contrast, a shared service device is used by a number of individuals large enough that 802 elements might identify the device without clearly identifying any individual using the services provided by that device.
 An example of such shared service device includes a router, or a switch, in a medium to large network where multiple users exchange traffic.

-6.8 MAC address as a PII